Blue Ribbon Panel on Graduate Education

 Finally, questions about the structure of the Graduate School, specifically, and graduate education, generally, will be driven by strategies and recommendations developed by the Blue Ribbon Panel’s work.
 By identifying our strategy for success, we can build the most effective structure for carrying out the agenda.
 The strategy, too, will help address many of the issues identified in the past: administrative structure, stipends, student support services, and infrastructure.

-The assembled panel of faculty, staff, and students worked throughout the spring 2017 semester, with the support of the Office of the Provost and the University Senate, to deliver initial considerations/recommendations in fall of 2017.
+The assembled panel of faculty, staff, and students worked throughout the spring 2017 semester, with the support of the Office of the Provost and the University Senate, to deliver initial considerations/recommendations.
 As part of this process, the panel was provided with the requisite campus and industry-level data, as well as feedback gathered from the University Senate, deans, and academic leadership of UK’s colleges.
-During fall 2017 semester, the report will be subject to input and comment from the campus community and presented to the Board of Trustees once the process is complete.
+The report will be subject to input and comment from the campus community and presented to the Board of Trustees once the process is complete.
 The final report and recommendations will be adopted, and the colleges, necessary campus entities, and deliberative bodies will begin implementation in 2018.

 The panel has identified several themes to further define and focus.
 The themes will provide a framework for the sections of the report.
 The themes include Growth and Innovation, the Graduate Student Experience, Infrastructure, and Evaluation/Assessment/Quality.
 The members of each sub-committee are below.